aws-greengrass/aws-greengrass-lite/docs/spec/components/ggdeploymentd.md

 The GG-Lite deployment daemon (`ggdeploymentd`) is a service that is responsible for receiving and processing deployments.
-It should be able to receive deployments from all possible sources and execute the deployment tasks from a queue.
+It should be able to receive deployments from multiple sources and maintain a queue of deployment tasks.

-The deployment daemon will need to receive deployments (can be from: local, IoT shadow, or IoT jobs), placing them into a queue so that one deployment can be processed at a time.
-Note that the order that deployments are received is not guaranteed, for example a group deployment from IoT Jobs may arrive after another IoT Jobs deployment while having an earlier timestamp.
+The deployment daemon will need to receive deployments (can be from a local deployment, AWS IoT Shadow, or AWS IoT Jobs), placing them into a queue so that one deployment can be processed at a time.
+Note that the order that deployments are received is not guaranteed, for example a group deployment from AWS IoT Jobs may arrive after another AWS IoT Jobs deployment while having an earlier timestamp.

 A (very) brief overview of the key steps that should be executed during a deployment task processing: